ashwanth1109/dark-mario/README.md

 ## OBJECTIVES

-### Goal #1: Build a parallax world with a sprite that appears to move on arrow key input
+- [ ] Build a parallax world with a sprite that appears to move on arrow key input